calmmage/message-history-bot/dev/DEV_README.md

 - move dp.update.outer_middleware to setup_dispatcher? or somewhere ...
 - move to plugin 'message_history'
   - config to enable/disable plugin
-  - import dependencies only on ...
+  - import dependencies only on ... init of the plugin
   -
 - use app somehow?